karussell/graphhopper-native-image/Readme.md

  * wget http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -O osm.pbf
  * `./target/example`

+If you are finished and you noticed something is eating your resources do:

+`$JAVA_HOME/bin/native-image --server-shutdown`

 # Requirements

 Currently you need a small patch to apply to GraphHopper: https://gist.github.com/karussell/84d29b3254a6c92a8122c5737ebdc2c8

-# Include resources
+# How to make resources of dependencies working?

 This seem to work via config or command line: https://github.com/oracle/graal/blob/master/substratevm/RESOURCES.md

 But only for the project its files.
 Not for resources of one of the dependencies!?

-# Questions

- * How to make resources of dependencies working?
-See Resources secton
- * When do we need `$JAVA_HOME/bin/native-image --server-shutdown` ?
- * Why slf4j-log4j bridge fails with ClassNotFound
+# Why slf4j-log4j bridge fails with ClassNotFound

+TODO: currently we just use slf4j-simple

 # Graal Help